yiisoft/view/README.md

 ## General usage

-The package provides two use cases for managing view templates:

-- [Basic functionality](docs/guide/en/basic-functionality.md) for use in any environment.
-- [Advanced functionality](docs/guide/en/use-in-web-environment.md) for use in a web environment.

 ### State of `View` and `WebView` services

 While being immutable and, by itself, stateless, both `View` and `WebView` services have sets of stateful and mutable